apepe91/DMV/README.md

 DEEP MEDIAL VOXELS: Learned Medial Axis Approximations for Anatomical Shape Modeling

-A. Pepe, R. Schussnig, J. Li, C. Gsaxner, D. Schmalstieg, J. Egger Our work as been accepted for publication by IEEE Transactions on Medical Imaging
+A. Pepe, R. Schussnig, J. Li, C. Gsaxner, D. Schmalstieg, J. Egger

+Our work as been accepted for publication by IEEE Transactions on Medical Imaging:

 https://doi.org/10.1109/TMI.2025.3582587